T-10 tank

 The biggest differences from its direct ancestor, the IS-3, were a longer hull, seven pairs of road wheels instead of six, a larger turret mounting a new gun with fume extractor, an improved diesel engine, and increased armour.
 General performance was similar, although the T-10 could carry more ammunition, from 28 rounds to 30 rounds.

 T-10s (like the IS tanks they replaced) were deployed in independent tank regiments belonging to armies, and independent tank battalions belonging to divisions.
 These independent tank units could be attached to mechanized units, to support infantry operations and perform breakthroughs.

+Background

+In 1948 the Soviets had three different kinds of heavy tanks in service sharing little except for road wheels and guns: The IS-2 was the most mechanically reliable, but was becoming obsolete with Western countries such as United States and the United Kingdom fielding newer heavy tanks.
+The IS-3 was plagued with construction and mechanical problems, and the IS-4 was too heavy to cross bridges in Europe and relegated to the Russian Far East region as result.
+Kotin personally led a design team to work on project Object 730 to meet the GBTU (Main Armored Vehicle Directorate) requirements for a new heavy tank: it had to be better than the IS-2 and weigh no more than 50 metric tons.